csci312a-s23/MiddReddit/README.md

 ```

 Note we need to pin the `node-fetch` version due to breaking changes when used with Jest in newer versions.

+MiddReddit is an application that highlights issues, advertises events, and acts as a campus-wide resource for the Middlebury College community.

+The link to our deployed application is: https://fly.io/apps/icy-paper-5700/monitoring